SatoTake2019/datatables-jest-webpack/README.md

 | error-init-with-options | fail with errors     | successful         | successful     |

 If the table on the displayed web page shows a search box and is paginated, you know that DataTable's default features are enabled.
 ### Note: The main branch is for working.
 To see it in action, checkout to the branches listed in the table above to see branch-specific behavior.

+# "ok-init-table-without-options" branch
+The only difference between this branch and the "ok-init-table-without-options" branch is the addition of a pair of options to the DataTable initialization expression.
+It is written in myapps/static/js/\__datatables\__/index.js and is based on [Non-jQuery initialization](https://datatables.net/manual/installation#Non-jQuery-initialisation).

+        let table = new DataTable('#example', {paging: false});

+With the above change, tests with Jest will fail with errors.
+But webpack build is successful and works without error on browser.
+Since the option is set to {paging: false}, the table on the web page will not have pagination.

 ## License
 DataTables is under the MIT License. and its official site is https://datatables.net/.
 The work in this repository also draws on many discussions on https://datatables.net/forums/.
 This repository claims no license.